Saturday, October 26, 2019, from 9:00 am – 3:00 pm. Registration starts at 8:30 am.

 Fall Symposium: Intergeneration Cultural Trauma and the Racial Complex

-The Psychotherapy Institute is honored to host Dr. Fanny Brewster as this years' featured speaker at the Fall Symposium.
-Dr. Brewster is a Jungian Analyst, writer and lecturer, and a core faculty member in the Depth Psychology Specialization in Integrative Therapy and Healing Practices at Pacifica Graduate Institute.
+The Psychotherapy Institute is honored to host Fanny Brewster, PhD, MFA as this year's featured speaker for our Fall Symposium.
+Brewster is a Jungian Analyst, writer and lecturer, and a core faculty member in the Depth Psychology Specialization in Integrative Therapy and Healing Practices at Pacifica Graduate Institute.
 Her work explores the culture of Jungian psychology in America and its often-difficult relationship with race and racism.

-Drawing from Dr. Brewster’s life experience, clinical and academic work she will discuss the aspects and effects of intergenerational trauma caused from slavery and the racial complexes that we all hold today.
-Joining Fanny Brewster on stage will be Dr. Sam Kimbles who will respond to her papers and further elaborate some of its key concepts and themes.
+Drawing from Brewster’s life experience, clinical, and academic work, she will discuss the aspects and effects of intergenerational trauma caused from slavery and the racial complexes that we all hold today.
+Joining Brewster on stage will be Sam Kimbles, PhD who will respond to her papers and further elaborate some of its key concepts and themes.

 Mothering Slaves, the Intergenerational Orphan and Cultural Trauma